 Ossining Documentary & Discussion Series was her brainchild, and she has helped found the Series with a small group of community members that share her passion for engaging a diversity of voices on topics that matter.

-Suzie Ross serves on the Town of Ossining’s Environmental Advisory Committee; is a member of the community-based environmental resource organization, Green Ossining; is a Hudson Riverkeeper Ambassador; a member of ELLA (Environmental Leadership Learning Alliance – directed by Teatown Lake Reservation), and is the Town of Ossining’s Liaison for Energize Ossining (a community-based energy efficiency program funded through Department of Energy (DOE) and New York State Energy Research and Development Authority (NYSERDA) grants), and more recently Solarize Ossining.
+Suzie Ross serves as Chair of Ossining’s community-based environmental resource organization, Green Ossining; is a Hudson Riverkeeper Ambassador; a member of ELLA (Environmental Leadership Learning Alliance – directed by Teatown Lake Reservation), and served as a member of the Town of Ossining’s Environmental Advisory Committee, a community and communications liaison for both the Energize Ossining (a community-based energy efficiency program funded through Department of Energy (DOE) and New York State Energy Research and Development Authority (NYSERDA) grants), and more recently Solarize Ossining.

 Suzie also worked at The Wall Street Journal where she was responsible for market research specializing in the financial, corporate, insurance, and energy-related categories.
 She began her career in media planning at advertising agency N.W.
 Ayer.